All Practice Exams

 7An HR director notices that the CEO frequently bypasses HR policies when hiring executives.
 What is the BEST course of action?

-B.Report the CEO to the board of directors immediately
+B.Escalate the matter directly to the board of directors for resolution

 Explanation: Leadership competency requires balancing courage with diplomacy.
 Addressing the issue privately while seeking to understand the CEO's perspective demonstrates integrity and problem-solving skills.
 The goal is to find solutions that work for the business while maintaining appropriate governance.